mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Recently, the elected bureaucrats of New have sought to upgrade the starport to Class C, believing that doing so will drive trade and tourism to the backwater world.
-Most jump 2 traders bypass New in favour of the Class B ports at Imasaa or Eshadi.
+Most jump 2 traders bypass New in favor of the Class B ports at Imasaa or Eshadi.
 To accomplish this task economically, they have chosen to retrofit the existing fuel depot – previously a one- man operation – to a fully-fledged highport and grandiosely renamed it